 Objective Actions Responsible Timescale Monitoring Success Criteria Autumn Spring Summer To ensure the school's values and standards are upheld and demonstrated throughout all aspects of school life.
 School to offer pastoral support, through the school's nurture approach, Learning Mentor team, as well as other social, emotional and mental health support systems as and when appropriate.
 Staff training to be carried out on the school's vision and values as well as Code of Conduct.
 Staff to review the school's behaviour policy.
-HT SLT 08.06.22 01.09.22 Staff reporting of incidents Orange Recording Form Lunchtime Leader meetings- to check staff recall and understanding are upheld ted througho To develop staff understanding of what sexual violence and sexual harassment might look like.
+HT SLT 08.06.22 Staff reporting of incidents Orange Recording Form Lunchtime Leader meetings- to check staff recall and understanding The school's values and standards are upheld.
+These are demonstrated throughout all aspects of school life.
+To develop staff understanding of what sexual violence and sexual harassment might look like.
 Through INSET, Memo and staff briefings, define sexual violence and harassment along with examples.
 Provide scenarios to develop staff understanding of how to apply their knowledge of managing concerns.
 Through staff surveys and quiz forms, check staff knowledge and respond accordingly.
-HT Safeguarding Team 08.06.22 01.09.22 Staff surveys FORMS Recall questions during SDT, Lunchtime Leader meetings Staff know and what s DSL's have of HSB. ain an attitud pen here' what sexual exual harass e a good und nd appropria violence is sment is. erstanding To secure staff understanding of what to do if they have a concern or receive a report.
+HT Safeguarding Team 08.06.22 01.09.22 Staff surveys FORMS Recall questions during SDT, Lunchtime Leader meetings Staff maintain an attitude of 'it could happen here' Staff know what sexual violence is and what sexual harassment is.
+DSL's have a good understanding of HSB.
+Staff respond appropriately.
+To secure staff understanding of what to do if they have a concern or receive a report.
 Carry out training during each INSET and every half term staff meeting on safeguarding- recapping staff roles and responsibilities and safeguarding areas/themes using government guidance and documentation.
-HT Safeguarding Team 08.06.22 01.09.22 Analysis of recorded incidents violence ar seriously.
-Staff respo e any report nd sexual har nd appropria y to all repo rassment itely and
+HT Safeguarding Team 08.06.22 01.09.22 Analysis of recorded incidents All staff take any report of sexual violence and sexual harassment seriously.
+Staff respond appropriately and immediately to all reports and